《弟子规》英文版 在线读诵1 在线读诵2 (1及2各26.5分钟,合共53分钟)

 Do not step on doorsills.
 Do not stand leaning on one leg.
 Do not sit with your legs apart or sprawled out.
 Do not rock the lower part of your body while sitting down.

-Lift the curtain slowly,[23] do not make a sound.
+[23] do not make a sound.
 Leave yourself room when you turn to make sure you do not bump into a corner.

-Hold carefully empty containers as if they were full.[24]
-Enter empty rooms as if they were occupied.[25]
-Avoid doing things in a hurry, as doing things in haste will lead to many mistakes.
+[25] Avoid doing things in a hurry, as doing things in haste will lead to many mistakes.
 Do not be afraid of difficult tasks, but do not become careless when a job is too easy.
 Keep away from rowdy places, and do not ask about things that are abnormal or unusual.
 When you are about to enter a main entrance, ask if someone is inside.
 Before entering a room, make yourself heard, so that those inside know someone is approaching.
 If someone asks who you are, give your name.
 To answer ¨It is me〃 or ¨Me〃 is not clear.
 Before borrowing things from others, you must ask for permission.
 If you do not ask, it is stealing.
 When borrowing things from others, return them promptly.
 Later on, when you have an urgent need, you will not have a problem borrowing from them again.

 Chapter 4: Be Trustworthy